-ACTUAL FILE DEVICE/FILE REFERENCED DESIGNATOR

-\$STDIN A filename indicating the standard job or session input file (from which the job or session is initiated).
-For a job, this is typically a card reader for a session this typcally indicates a terminal.
+ACTUAL FILE DESIGNATOR DEVICE/FILE REFERENCED \$STDIN A filename indicating the standard job or session input file (from which the job or session is initiated).
+For a job, this is typically a card reader; for a session this typically indicates a terminal.
 Input data records in the \$STDIN file should not contain a colon in position one, since this indicates the end of the source input.
 Use the :EOD command to indicate the physical end of a source program.
-(The same command is used to indicate the end of a data file.) \$STDINX Equivalent to \$STDIN, except that MPE/3000 command records (those with a colon in position one) encountered in a data file are read without indicating the end of data (However, the commands :JOB, :DATA, :EOJ, and :EOD are exceptions that aways indicate the end of data and are never read as data) \$STDLIST A filename indicating the standard job or session listing file corresponding to the particular job or session input device being used.
-(For each potential job/ session input device, a user with MPE/3000 System for a session. \$NULL The name of a non-existent "ghost" file that is always treated as an empty file.
+(The same command is used to indicate the end of a data file.) \$STDINX Equivalent to \$STDIN, except that MPE/3000 command records (those with a colon in position one) encountered in a data file are read without indicating the end of data.
+(However, the commands :JOB, :DATA, :EOJ, and :EOD are exceptions that always indicate the end of data and are never read as data.) \$STDLIST A filename indicating the standard job or session listing file corresponding to the particular job or session input device being used.
+(For each potential job/ session input device, a user with MPE/3000 System Supervisor capability designates a corresponding job/session listing device during system con- figuration.)
+The job or session listing device is customarily a printer for a batch job and a terminal for a session. \$NULL The name of a non-existent "ghost" file that is always treated as an empty file.
 When referenced as an input file by a program, that program receives only an end of data indication upon first access.
 When referenced as an output file, the associated write request is accepted by MPE/3000 but no physical output is actually performed.
 Thus, \$NULL can be used to discard unneeded output from an executing program.